The Advisory Panel on Policing Protests Panel members are:

 Andrew Lockley, Chair

-He is a non-executive director of the Legal Aid Agency, the government body which administers legal aid throughout England and Wales, where he is also a member of its Audit and Risk Committee.
+From 2013 until January 2019, he has been a non-executive director of the Legal Aid Agency, the Ministry of Justice body which administers legal aid throughout England and Wales, where he is also a member of its Audit and Risk Committee.

-As well as having drafted codes of ethics for professions, he is a chair of panels for the General Medical Council and was formerly a legal adviser for teacher’s regulatory panels.
+As well as having drafted codes of ethics for professions, he has been a chair of panels for the General Medical Council and was formerly a legal adviser for teachers’ regulatory panels.

 In the 1980s Andrew was the lead Law Society official on major changes affecting the police, including the content of the Police and Criminal Evidence Act, and its codes, the setting up of the Crown Prosecution Service and the move towards independent investigation of complaints against the police.
 He was also one of the architects of the national duty solicitor scheme for police stations.